shahramshafiq/INNsight-Hotel-Management-System-in-Java/README.md

 ## Overview

 INNsight is a desktop hotel management system that combines a JavaFX UI with an AI-powered chatbot (Botpress) for natural-language hotel operations.
-Staff can manage rooms, reservations, and guests ma...
+Staff can manage rooms, customers can book rooms, modify and cancel rooms.

 The codebase strictly follows **GRASP patterns** (Information Expert, Creator, Controller, Low Coupling, High Cohesion, Polymorphism, Pure Fabrication, Indirection, Protected Variation) and a **layere...